Fed Policymakers Say They Are Ready To Start Cutting Interest Rates

 Data published earlier on Friday showed monthly job gains have averaged 116,000 in the June-August period, below what many economists estimate is needed to meet the job-growth needs of an expanding population.

-The latest employment report, along with other recent data, "reinforces the view that there has been continued moderation in the labor market," Waller said.
+The latest employment report, along with other recent data,“reinforces the view that there has been continued moderation in the labour market,” Waller said.

-All three policymakers noted progress on bringing inflation down, with Waller saying it is now on the "right path" to get to the Fed's 2% goal.
+All three policymakers noted progress on bringing inflation down, with Waller saying it is now on the“right path” to get to the Fed's 2 per cent goal.

-Underlying inflation, based on the change in the core personal consumption expenditures price index, is averaging 2.6% when measured on an annualized six-month basis and 1.7% on an annualized three-month basis.
+Underlying inflation, based on the change in the core personal consumption expenditures price index, is averaging 2.6 per cent when measured on an annualized six-month basis and 1.7 per cent on an annualized three-month basis.

-Traders of futures that settle to the Fed's policy rate are now pricing a 75% chance that the U.S. central bank will start by cutting its policy rate by 25 basis points.
+Traders of futures that settle to the Fed's policy rate are now pricing a 75 per cent chance that the US central bank will start by cutting its policy rate by 25 basis points.

-They are pricing in a 4.25%-4.50% policy rate by the end of this year, a level that implies a bigger rate cut at one of the central bank's last two meetings of the year.
+They are pricing in a 4.25 per cent-4.50 per cent policy rate by the end of this year, a level that implies a bigger rate cut at one of the central bank's last two meetings of the year.

 “It is clear that the employment market is slowing down, and the Fed has to start to move,” said Eugenio Aleman, chief economist at Raymond James.